Black Friday deals

 - Find out more about your rights on Black Friday deals.

 14. Consider buying online and picking up later

 Some retailers, such as Argos, will hold your product for seven days.
 This means you can go and collect it after the Black Friday shopping crowds have dispersed and avoid paying delivery fees.

-Historically, Black Friday was all about hitting the high street and Cyber Monday was when you could go online for some top deals.
+Historically, Black Friday was for hitting the high street and Cyber Monday was when you could go online for some top deals.
 Now, more money is spent on the internet than in store on Black Friday, but that doesn't mean you should ignore Cyber Monday.

 Some retailers, particularly those focused on computing, will have deals on laptops, desktop PCs, printers and more.
-If you didn't get the product you wanted on Black Friday then don't be disheartened, keep checking over the weekend and on Monday to see more deals.
+If you didn't get the product you wanted on Black Friday then keep checking over the weekend and on Monday to see more deals.